mothenjoyer69/bc250-documentation/hardware.md

 # Connectors

 This list of connectors proceeds around the board clockwise from the M.2 header.
+Pin 1 is generally indicated on the PCB by a little white silkscreen triangle, replicated here with a `>` or `^` symbol.

 ## M2_1